Search Services

 Service referral criteria are in place to ensure that this service works with the child/young people and their families who need and will benefit from further highly specialist assessment.

-The service accepts referrals only for children/young people up to the age of 18 and who have a Worcestershire GP.
+The school-age service accepts referrals for children/young people from the term they are commencing school up to 17 and half years, and who have a Worcestershire GP.
 Written consent from parents/carers (or young people aged 16 and over) must be obtained and provided with the referral documents.

 Referral criteria

-For a referral to be considered evidence will be required of significant difficulties, impacting on the child/young person’s daily life, across the 4 areas of their development associated with ASD:
+For a referral to be considered, evidence will be required of significant difficulties, impacting the child/young person’s daily life, across the four areas of their development associated with ASD:

 • Social emotional reciprocity